 So Q5_K_M = 5-bit quantization using K-quants with medium-tier quality preservation.
 In 99% of cases you want _K_M variants.

-Which quant should I pick?
+Which quantization should I download?

 | Your situation | Recommended quant |